RamanGupta16/ML/EVA_Ph1/Session4/Readme.md

    * It can be changed dynamically per epoch using LR scheduler.

 8. **Kernels and how do we decide the number of kernels?**
-   * Kernel or feature extractors convolve over the imae to extract features.
+   * Kernel or feature extractors convolve over the image to extract features.
    * The number of kernel depends upon:-
-     - complexity of images.
+     - Complexity of images.
      - No. of features required to be extracted.
      - Required edges/gradients, textures, patterns, parts-of-object and object for image detection.
-     - GPU Memory on which to train the model.

 9. **Batch Normalization**
    * Normalization of channels to bring them in range [-1 to 1 ]